The Overview

 What is so special about it

-Three things, all to do with the fact that this is a special kind of database.
+Two things, both to do with the fact that this is a special kind of database.
 We refer to such a database as a blockchain.
 You will see why just below.

-Every new record is added in sequence, and each one is cryptographically linked to the previous one.
-This is why it's called a blockchain, its blocks (i.e. batches of transactions) in a chain (i.e. cryptographically linked together) that can only grow.
+Only new records can be added in sequence.
+This is why it's called a blockchain, its blocks (batches of transactions) in a chain (cryptographically linked together) that can only grow.

 Before anything gets added, it must be validated by the network.
 This means the system checks it's valid and not fraudulent.
 Kind of like being audited, but built into the live, operating system itself.
 This happens as a natural part of adding new transactions to the blockchain.